wp-plugins/editorial-calendar/readme.txt

 4. Create, edit, and schedule posts in one simple quickedit dialog.
 5. Show as much or as little of your blog as you like.
 6. Use a special calendar for each custom post type on your blog.
+7. Use the new unscheduled drafts section to manage drafts before you schedule them.

 == Changelog ==